-Campus notices are sent home with the youngest child at that Campus.
+Campus notices are usually sent home with the youngest child at that Campus, or emailed via SEQTA Notices.

 Often notices have tear-off slips that need to be returned.
 We ask that these be returned as soon as possible and any money be sent in an envelope marked with your child's name, amount of money, and what the money is for.